You Watanabe (from Love Live! Sunshine!!) in an OTB Tote Itabag

 One can say Karamatsu here has his own ita-outfit of himself! lol

 The concept of putting anime charms on apparel dates back to the existence of anime charms, but purpose-made itabags took off around 2015 when WEGO and Swimmer entered the fray and made them available at most of their outlets across Japan.
-We have a few of WEGO’s Deco Room Totes in our store on clearance, if you would like to check them out.

 That concludes this article of itaSTYLE.